Unity-Technologies/com.unity.multiplayer.docs/docs/learn/getting-started-boss-room.md

 This project is currently in early-access.
 :::

-Boss Room is a fully functional Multiplayer Co-op Sample game made with Unity and Netcode for Gameobjects (Netcode).
+Boss Room is a fully functional Multiplayer Co-op Sample game made with Unity and  Netcode for GameObjects (Netcode).
 We are building the sample to serve as an educational showcase of specific typical gameplay patterns frequently featured in similar games.

 The intention is that you can use everything in this project as a starting point or as bits and pieces in your own Unity games.